-Rank Location SP M Time Frame Building Room Number Est. Cost Description 0001 Santa Rosa 01 01 1 Year Burdo Culinary Arts Center Patio/BBQ Area \$50,000.00 Health Dept. requires an enclosure for full outdoor food service.
-Department needs an enclosure built on the present site of the bike racks to utilize the outdoor area.
-0001 Santa Rosa 00 00 Urgent Burdo Culinary Arts Center Patio/BBQ Area \$0.00 Power outlets need to be installed around the patio area to allow for outdoor food sales and special events.
+Rank Location SP M Time Frame Building Room Number Est. Cost Description 0001 Santa Rosa 00 00 Urgent Burdo Culinary Arts Center Patio/BBQ Area \$0.00 Power outlets need to be installed around the patio area to allow for outdoor food sales and special events.
 0001 Santa Rosa 01 01 1 Year Burdo Culinary Arts Center Patio/BBQ Area \$50,000.00 Health Dept. requires an enclosure for full outdoor food service.
 Department needs an enclosure built on the present site of the bike racks to utilize the outdoor area.
 0002 Santa Rosa 00 00 Urgent Burdo Culinary Arts Center Scullery #1 \$0.00 The floor in this room was incorrectly constructed resulting in standing water in the corners with no slope to the floor drain.
 0003 Santa Rosa 00 00 Urgent Burdo Culinary Arts Center Teaching Kitchen #1 \$0.00 The floor drain at the steam kettle in this room was incorrectly constructed resulting in hot liquid spilling onto floor; this condition is a safety concern.
-0005 Santa Rosa 00 00 Urgent Burdo Culinary Arts Center Burdo 4912 \$0.00 The window to the outside needs screening to hide unattractive mechanical equipment.
+0004 Santa Rosa 05 07 Urgent Burdo Laundry \$0.00 Installation of dryer vent 0005 Santa Rosa 00 00 Urgent Burdo Culinary Arts Center Burdo 4912 \$0.00 The window to the outside needs screening to hide unattractive mechanical equipment.
 This room is used as a dining room and the view out this window is embarrassing.
 0005 Santa Rosa 00 00 Urgent Burdo Culinary Arts Center Ice Cream/Chocolate room \$0.00 This room was to have been suitable for the production of ice cream and the working of chocolate.
 These tasks requied temperature and humidity controls.
 Additionally, this room has failed to meet State Dairy inspector requirements and as a result, the Program is not allowed to make any egg-based ice cream.
 This room needs to be brought up to State standards so that the students in this program are able to practice the skills required by the curriculum.
 0005 Santa Rosa 00 00 Urgent Burdo Culinary Arts Center Office workroom \$0.00 The workroom in the office area was constructed without a door making use of this room for private meetings impossible.
 Doors need to be installed at this location.
-0006 Santa Rosa 04 01 Urgent Burdo Production Baking \$0.00 Purchase and installation of hanging electrical cord reels in the Production Baking kitchen.
-This will replace the current hanging outlets which do not retract and cause a significant safety hazard.
-0007 Santa Rosa 00 00 1 Year Burdo Outside Door \$0.00 Replace missing plaque outside of student entrance 0008 Santa Rosa 04 07 Urgent Burdo \$0.00 Osmosis water filtering system for the entire building.
+0008 Santa Rosa 04 07 Urgent Burdo \$0.00 Osmosis water filtering system for the entire building.
 Already hard water is causing premature failures of equipment and valves that are less than 3 years old.
 0009 Santa Rosa 04 01 Urgent Burdo Outside patio \$0.00 Lighting for the outside patio, specifically to illuminate the area around the wood-burning oven.
+0010 Santa Rosa 05 07 Urgent Burdo Laundry Room \$0.00 Exhaust vent for dryer